Open-CSP/WSSlots/README.md

 ### `$wgWSSlotsSlotsToAppend`

-This configuration options specifies from which slots the content should be appended when a page is parsed.
+This configuration option specifies from which slots the content should be appended when a page is parsed.
 It is an array of slot names.
 Please note that the content will be appended for each parse of the page.

+### `$wgWSSlotsDoPurge`

+This configuration option specifies whether to purge the page after a slot edit is performed.

 ## Parser functions